Infiniti LE

 A key feature of the LE is its inductive wireless charging.
 The vehicle can be charged by parking it over a charge point located in the floor, rather than plugging into an electrical outlet.
 However, the LE can also be charged through its CHAdeMO DC50kW quick charger.

 In June 2013, Infiniti CEO Johan de Nysschen said the Infiniti LE was on hold indefinitely as the Infiniti brand was attempting to triple sales by the 2017 fiscal year.

-In July 2013, Nissan's head of global planning Andy Palmer said the LE is "not significantly" on hold, but delayed "a little bit" so that Infiniti can incorporate some "interesting advances in electric technology" like new lithium ion battery technology that will increase range and lower the price.
+In July 2013, Nissan's head of global planning Andy Palmer said the LE was "not significantly" on hold, but delayed "a little bit" so that Infiniti could incorporate some "interesting advances in electric technology" like new lithium-ion battery technology that would increase range and lower the price.

 In July 2014, the LE was reported as in development again.
 Patents for a more production-ready design for the LE were also found later that year.
-However, in October 2015, the company again reversed their strategy saying it will not have such a car in its line up until 2020, at the earliest.
+However, in October 2015, the company again reversed their strategy saying it would not have such a car in its line up until 2020, at the earliest.